Location and Data Privacy: What GDPR means for Advertisers and Publishers

 Now, the nitty gritty.
 Personal data and track their location while they are using the website or app (or even when the app is not in use but is downloaded on their personal device).

 As long as users give consent, their data can be used.
 But if users do not give consent, businesses cannot use this personal data at all.
 This means organizations need to get extremely organization in how they manage their data, and how they communicate to customers.
-Location tracking, for example, complies with GDPR as long as it is only used if users give consent, and it can be a great resource for brands and advertisers to target users who are located in certain areas.
+Location tracking complies with GDPR as long as it is only used if users give consent.
+The location data can be a great resource for brands and advertisers to target users who are located in certain areas.
 But there’s a catch: location tracking is only GDPR-compliant if the data used is anonymous.

 This means that only more generalized data, including cities or regions can be used, rather than a user’s address or exact location.

-While this makes it more difficult for advertisers to target users in specific locations, as they will need to use general location tracking instead of something more specific, it isn’t a deal breaker.
+While this makes it more difficult for advertisers to target users in specific locations, it isn’t a deal breaker.

 Using a person’s general region to target advertisements rather than their specific address shouldn’t make or break the location-based ads that a company uses.